docQodly/docs/docs/studio/pageLoaders/components/selectbox.md

 To implement this functionality, follow these steps:

 1. Integrate the Select Box component into the interface.
-2. Select a qodlysource for the Select Box.
+2. Select a Qodly Source for the Select Box.
 3. Embed a component (e.g., a button) within the Select Box for each iterated data.

 <Column.List align="center" justifyContent="between">